Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential: Analytic structure of the QCD free energy for small quark mass

-It is well-known that in the complex-\(z\) plane the function \(\g\) has a singularity, the so-called Yang-Lee edge singularity (and its complex conjugate, which is implicitly assumed in the remaining text), of the form \(\g \sim (z-\zc)^\sigma\)~\cite{Fisher:1978pf}.
-From this the behavior of the free energy around \(\zc\) can be easily deduced by focusing on the most singular contribution: \(f(z) \sim (z-\zc)^{1+\sigma}\).
-Note that, the singularity of the free energy, \(1+\sigma\) is not related to the $O(N)$ specific heat critical exponent, \(2-\alpha\), as one naively might assume.
+It is well-known that in the complex-\(z\) plane the function \(\g\) has a singularity; it is the so-called Yang-Lee edge singularity~\footnote{It comes with its complex conjugate pair; this is implicitly assumed in the remaining text} of the form \(\g \sim (z-\zc)^\sigma\)~\cite{Fisher:1978pf}, see Fig.~\ref{fig:Ill}a).
+The corresponding most singular contribution to the free energy is then \(f(z) \sim (z-\zc)^{1+\sigma}\). { Since there has been some confusion in the QCD literature, we comment} that the critical exponent for this singularity of the free energy, \(1+\sigma\) is not related to the $O(N)$ specific heat critical exponent, \(2-\alpha\), as one naively might assume.
 Additionally, the critical exponent \(\phi\) introduced in Ref.~\cite{Almasi:2019bvl} for the crossover singularities is nothing but \(\sigma\).
-The Yang-Lee edge singularity can be treated as an ordinary critical point, belonging to the $Z(2)$ universality class of $\phi^3$ theory in three spatial dimension, and with an imaginary coupling~\cite{Fisher:1978pf}.
-For all finite values of \(N\) of three-dimensional \(O(N)\) universality class the value of the critical exponent is \(\sigma=0.085(1)\)~\cite{Gliozzi:2014jsa, Fisher:1978pf}.
-The argument of \(\zc\) is known in terms of the \(O(N)\) critical exponents~\cite{Stephanov:2006dn, Itzykson:1983gb}: \(\zc = |\zc| e^{ i \frac{\pi}{2\beta\delta}}\).
-Owing to the universality of \(\g\) as a function of (complex) \(z\) the value of \(|\zc|\) also is universal, but its value for \(O(4)\), or for a general \(O(N)\), is not known.
-However, \(\zc\) can be analytically calculated in two limits--- mean-field and \(N \to \infty\).
+The Yang-Lee edge singularity can be treated as an ordinary critical point, belonging to the $Z(2)$ universality class of $\phi^3$ theory in three spatial dimension, and with a purely imaginary coupling~\cite{Fisher:1978pf}. { Although, as long as it is positive, the exact value of $\sigma$ is not important for our analysis, we want to point out that it has been known for more than four decades -- for all finite values of \(N\) of three-dimensional \(O(N)\) universality class \(\sigma=0.085(1)\)~\cite{Gliozzi:2014jsa, Fisher:1978pf}.
+The argument of \(\zc\) is known in terms of the \(O(N)\) critical exponents~\cite{Itzykson:1983gb} as a consequence of the Lee-Yang theorem \(\zc = |\zc| e^{ i \frac{\pi}{2\beta\delta}}\) as illustrated in Fig.~\ref{fig:Ill}a).
+In contrast to the exponent and the argument of $z_c$, the absolute value $|z_c|$ was not know until recently, see Ref.~\cite{Connelly:2020gwa}.
+We stress that owing to the universality of \(\g\) as a function of (complex) \(z\) the value of \(|\zc|\) is also universal.
+Analytically, \(\zc\) can be calculated in two limits--- mean-field and \(N \to \infty\).}

-\section{Analytic structure of \(g\) in the mean-field and \(N \to \infty\) limits}
+\section{Analytic structure of \(\g\) in the mean-field and \(N \to \infty\) limits}